National Security Department

-The National Security Department (noted as NS) is the Hong Kong Police Force national security law enforcement agency established by the Hong Kong National Security Law in 2020.
+The National Security Department (noted as NS) is the national security law enforcement unit within the Hong Kong Police Force.
+The unit was established in compliance with the Hong Kong national security law passed in June 2020.

 The National Security Department is led by a Deputy Commissioner of Police, who is appointed by the Chief Executive of Hong Kong.
-The department recruits from outside Hong Kong "to provide assistance in the performance of duties for safeguarding national security."
-The department works with the Office for Safeguarding National Security and is supervised by the Committee for Safeguarding National Security of the Government of Hong Kong.
+The department may recruit from outside Hong Kong "to provide assistance in the performance of duties for safeguarding national security."
+The department is supervised by the Committee for Safeguarding National Security of the Government of Hong Kong and works with the Office for Safeguarding National Security.

 Duties

 According to Article 17 of the National Security Law, the duties and functions of the department shall be: